The distribution of Weierstrass points on a tropical curve: Introduction

 \subsection{Previous work}

-The set of (canonical) Weierstrass points on a complex algebraic curve of genus $g\geq 2$ has been a classical object of study (see e.g. \cite{Mir}).
-This is a set of $g^3 - g$ points (counting with multiplicity) on $X$ which are instrinsic to $X$ as an abstract curve, without reference to any (non-canonical) embedding of $X$ into an ambient space.
+The set of ordinary Weierstrass points on a complex algebraic curve of genus $g\geq 2$ has been a classical object of study (see e.g. \cite{Mir}).
+This is a set of $g^3 - g$ points on $X$ (counting with multiplicity) which are intrinsic to $X$ as an abstract curve, without reference to any (non-canonical) embedding of $X$ into an ambient space.
 They form a useful tool, e.g. for proving that the automorphism group of such a curve is finite.
-This notion naturally extends to (higher) Weierstrass points, which is a finite set of points on $X$ associated to a choice of divisor class on $X$.
-The number of Weierstrass points (counting with multiplicity) grows quadratically as a function of the degree of $[D]$.
+This notion naturally extends to higher Weierstrass points (or higher-order Weierstrass points), which is a finite set of points on $X$ associated to a choice of divisor class on $X$.
+The number of higher Weierstrass points (counted with multiplicity) grows quadratically as a function of the degree of $[D]$.
+In this paper, we focus on this more general notion of higher Weierstrass points.
+We refer to higher Weierstrass points of $D$ simply as Weierstrass points of $D$.

-The following useful intution is given by Mumford \cite{Mum}: the Weierstrass points associated to a divisor of degree $N$ form a higher-genus analogue of the set of $N$-torsion points on an elliptic curve.
-(Just as choosing a different origin for the group law on a genus $1$ curve leads to a different set of torsion points, choosing different degree $N$ divisors will give you different sets of Weierstrass points.)
-The fact that $N$-torsion points on a complex elliptic curve become ``evenly distributed'' as $N$ grows large leads one to ask whether the same phenomenon holds for Weierstrass points.
+The following useful intuition is given by Mumford \cite{Mum}: the Weierstrass points associated to a divisor of degree $\en$ form a higher-genus analogue of the set of $\en$-torsion points on an elliptic curve.
+Just as choosing a different origin for the group law on a genus one curve leads to a different set of torsion points, choosing different degree $\en$ divisors will give you different sets of Weierstrass points.
+The fact that $\en$-torsion points on a complex elliptic curve become ``evenly distributed'' as $\en$ grows large leads one to ask whether the same phenomenon holds for Weierstrass points on other curves.

-This was answered in the affirmative in 1984 by Neeman \cite{N} (a student of Mumford), who showed that for a complex algebraic curve of genus $g\geq 2$, when $N\to \infty$ the Weierstrass points of a degree $N$ divisor become equidistributed according to the Bergman measure.
+An answer was given by Neeman \cite{N}, who showed that for any complex curve (i.e. Riemann surface) of genus $g\geq 2$, when $\en\to \infty$ the Weierstrass points of degree $\en$ divisors become distributed according to the Bergman measure. \begin{thm}[Neeman \cite{N}] Let $X$ be a compact Riemann surface of genus $g \geq 2$, and let $\{ D_{\en} : \en\geq 1\} $ be a sequence of divisors on $X$ with $\deg D_{\en} = \en$.
+Let $W_{\en}$ denote the Weierstrass locus of the divisor $D_{\en}$, and let $ \delta_{\en} = \frac1{g \en^2} \sum_{x\in W_{\en}} \delta_x $ denote the normalized discrete measure on $X$ associated to $W_{\en}$ (where $\delta_x$ is the Dirac measure at $x$).
+Then as $\en\to \infty$, the measures $ \delta_{\en}$ converge weakly to the Bergman measure on $X$. \end{thm} Before Neeman's result, Olsen \cite{Ols} showed that given a positive-degree divisor $D$ on a complex algebraic curve $X$, the union of the Weierstrass points of the multiples $nD$, over all $n\geq 1$, is dense in $X$ in the complex topology.